nelisa-dludla/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. 12-directory_permissions - creates a directory called *my_dir* with permissions 751 in the working directory

 14. 13-change_group - changes the group owner to *school* for the file *hello*

+**These scripts are part of the Advanced Tasks:**

+15. 100-change_owner_and_group - changes the owner to *vincent* and the group to *staff* for all the files and directories in the working directory